mrconter1/BenchmarkAggregator/README.md

 ## 🙏 Acknowledgments

-We're grateful to the creators and maintainers of the benchmark datasets used in this project.
+We're grateful to the creators and maintainers of the benchmark datasets used in this project, as well as to [OpenRouter](https://openrouter.ai/) for making model integration seamless.

 ---